-In light of the global pandemic spreading in several countries, including South Africa, it’s likely that in the weeks and months to come, we will at some point experience the need to self-isolate (if we contract COVID-19) or self-quarantine (if we are exposed to COVID-19)
+As long as COVID-19 continues to spread within communities, it's likely that we will at some point experience the need to self-isolate (if we contract COVID-19) or self-quarantine (if we are exposed to COVID-19)

 The main focus is on the time periods designated by local and global healthcare authorities for isolation and quarantine periods.
 Unfortunately, this has led many people expect that once their time in isolation or quarantine is over, they will feel well again.
 But (and particularly in the case of more serious bouts of COVID-19) this is far from the case.
 In reality, recovery can take weeks or even months.